LITERATURE AND CINEMA

 -other books may be indicated during the lessons.

 For the basics of the language of film students will study in full:

 -G. Rondolino-D. Tomasi, Manuale del film, Torino, UTET 2006

-On differences between literary and cinematic text students will study in full (also in translation in other languages):
+On differences between literary and cinematic text (also in translation in other languages):

 -A Gaudrealt, Du littéraire su filmique: Système du récit, Paris, Colin 1999